 The 100-year retention and 100K record cycle projections are based upon accelerated reliability tests, as published in the Winbond Reliability Report, and are neither warranted nor guaranteed by Winbond.
+This product incorporates SuperFlash®.

-Information contained in this ISD[®] ChipCorder[®] data sheet supersedes all data for the ISD ChipCorder products published by ISD[®] prior to August, 1998.
+Information contained in this ISD® ChipCorder® datasheet supersedes all data for the ISD ChipCorder products published by ISD® prior to August, 1998.

-This data sheet and any future addendum to this data sheet is(are) the complete and controlling ISD[®] ChipCorder[®] product specifications.
+This datasheet and any future addendum to this datasheet is(are) the complete and controlling ISD® ChipCorder® product specifications.
 In the event any inconsistencies exist between the information in this and other product documentation, or in the event that other product documentation contains information in addition to the information in this, the information contained herein supersedes and governs such other information in its entirety.
+This datasheet is subject to change without notice.

-Copyright[®] 2003, Winbond Electronics Corporation.
+Copyright[©] 2005, Winbond Electronics Corporation.
 All rights reserved.
-ISD[®] is a registered trademark of Winbond.
-ChipCorder[®] is a trademark of Winbond.
-All other trademarks are properties of their respective owners.
+ChipCorder[®] and ISD[®] are trademarks of Winbond Electronics Corporation.
+SuperFlash[®] is the trademark of Silicon Storage Technology, Inc. All other trademarks are properties of their respective owners.